Query Parser and Builder

 - The

-QueryString::extractmethod which takes the same parameters asQueryString::parse - The
+QueryString::extractmethod takes the same parameters asQueryString::parse - The

 // 'module' = 'show',